Zennoon/alx-low_level_programming/0x0A-argc_argv/README.md

 after the program name, by first converting them to integers (using atoi).
 If more or less than two arguments are passed, it prints "Error", and exits with a failure status.

+4-add.c: The function prints the sum of the command line arguments after they have been converted to an int.
+If any of the arguments is not a digit, it prints "Error" and returns 1.
+The trick here is converting the strings to ints using atoi.
+If atoi encouters a non-digit string (a string that begins with a non-digit character atleast), it returns 0, so we can use that, The problem is, when atoi encounters "0", which is a valid digit string, it returns 0 too.
+So, to check if a string is non-digit, we check if it not "0", and if atoi of that string returns 0.
+This function is not very reliable though, as atoi checks for the initial part of the string, and not its entirety if it has a non-digit character, so for example, atoi("123abc"), would return 123.